WisTex/Raconteur/contrib/autoinstall/README.md

 # Easy install setup script

 ## This installation script was provided by the community and is officially unsupported.
 Use at your own risk.
-Only use with a fresh install of Debian stable.
-If you have a server that has Apache, PHP, MySQL, SSL, etc. already installed this will break your server.
+Only use with a fresh install of Debian GNU//Linux stable.
+If you have a server that has Apache, PHP, MySQL, SSL, etc. already installed this may break your server.

 Here you will find a quick and easy way to set up a website capable of joining the fediverse, using software from the Streams repository.
 All you have to do is run the setup script, enter some information and the magic will happen.
 Check the [INSTALL.md](INSTALL.md) file for step-by-step instructions.